Devotional for Thursday April 24th

 Good Morning Everyone,

-Our thought for today: “Don’t lose sight of God.”
+Our thought for today: “Don’t make the mistake of dwelling on bad thoughts.”

 God Bless,